cosmos/cosmos-sdk/docs/rfc/rfc-005-accounts-auth.md

 Sends a `StateTransition` execution request, where the state transition is represented by the `message` which is a `google.Protobuf.Any`.
 The account can then decide if to process it or not based on the `sender`.

+#### Authorize Messages

+The `Deploy` and `Execute` messages have a field in common called `authorize_messages`, these messages are messages that the account can execute on behalf of the sender.
+For example, in case an account is expecting some funds to be sent from the sender, the sender can attach a `MsgSend` that the account can execute on the sender's behalf.
+These authorizations are short-lived, they live only for the duration of the `Deploy` or `Execute` message execution, or until they are consumed.

+An alternative would have been to add a `funds` field, like it happens in cosmwasm, which guarantees the called contract that the funds are available and sent in the context of the message execution.
+This would have been a simpler approach, but it would have been limited to the context of `MsgSend` only, where the asset is `sdk.Coins`.
+The proposed generic way, instead, allows the account to execute any message on behalf of the sender, which is more flexible, it could include NFT send execution, or more complex things like `MsgMultiSend` or `MsgDelegate`, etc.

 ### Further discussion